 Dependencies and related standards

-NHS Digital SNOMED CT Browser - this online browser contains the SNOMED CT International release, the UK Clinical Extension, the UK Drug Extension, and the UK Pathology Extension.
+NHS England SNOMED CT Browser - this online browser contains the SNOMED CT International release, the UK Clinical Extension, the UK Drug Extension, and the UK Pathology Extension.

 - Related standards